San Francisco Firebells: Founding

-On October 21, 2025, the WPBL announced that San Francisco would host one of the league's four inaugural teams, alongside Boston, New York, and Los Angeles.
+On October 21, 2025, the WPBL announced that San Francisco would have one of the league's four inaugural teams, alongside Boston, New York, and Los Angeles.
 San Francisco was chosen because of its reputation of supporting baseball and women's sports.
-In 2025, the city's Golden State Valkyries set the WNBA single-season home attendance record in the team's first season, and the neighboring Bay Football Club set the single-game attendance record in American professional women's sports history in its second season.
+In 2025, the city's Golden State Valkyries set the WNBA single-season home attendance record in the team's first season, and the neighboring Bay FC set the single-game attendance record in American professional women's sports history in its second season.

-The team does not have a name yet.
-Its main color is purple, with a color scheme similar to that of the Valkyries.
+In November 2025, the team selected Kelsie Whitmore with the first overall pick of the inaugural WPBL draft.
+The team's first manager is Matt Williams, a former third baseman for the San Francisco Giants.
+Williams had previously managed the Washington Nationals from 2014 to 2015 and the Kia Tigers from 2020 to 2021.

-2026
+2026 season

-The team will not play in San Francisco in the 2026 WPBL season.
-Instead, all four inaugural teams will play at neutral venues throughout the United States.
+The Firebells are not playing in San Francisco in the 2026 WPBL season.
+Instead, Robin Roberts Stadium in Springfield, Illinois, serves as a neutral venue for the season.
 League co-founder Keith Stein has stated that there is a chance of exhibition games being played at the four cities, with Oracle Park being a possibility.

+The team's first game was on August 2, in which they won 11–3 over the Boston Hunters.
+The Firebells then lost a game to the New York Heights and split two games against the Los Angeles Queens.
+Watch parties were held across the Bay Area during the first week of play, and a San Francisco women's sports bar plans to show all Firebells games.

+Team identity

+When revealed, the team used the working name WPBL San Francisco.
+On July 8, 2026, the team received the name "San Francisco Firebells" after Lillie Hitchcock Coit, who was nicknamed "Firebelle Lil" due to her devotion to San Francisco's volunteer firefighters.

+The Firebells' logo fuses a bell with a phoenix.
+The team's main color is purple, like the Golden State Valkyries.